fot. z archiwum przewodnika

 • Skills

 The trail leads through rocky mountains inhabited by shepherds, as well as through fishing villages along the sea cost.
-We will follow the history, sometimes very stormy, of wars and unrests that rolled through Alabnia throughout ages.
+We will follow the history, sometimes very stormy, of wars and unrests that rolled through Albania throughout ages.
 The conquest trail taken by the the Illyrian King Skerdilajd 2300 years ago will take us to ancient ruins and bridges, medieval castles and monasteries standing next to bunkers and military infrastructure.
-During the communism period leaders of Albania, obsessed with the „western enemy”, covered the country with 750 000 bunkers, nowadays left empty or adopted for different purposes.
+During the communism period leaders of Albania, obsessed with the „western enemy”, covered the country with 750 000 bunkers, nowadays left empty or adapted for various purposes.

 The guides are trully passionate about horses and riding.
 Years ago they took on a challenge of recreating the Albanian horse breed (a mix of tarpan and Arab horse) that went on a brink of extinction.
 They run a breeding programme aimed at recreating the breed for trail riding purposes.
 As a result you will ride a rather small-framed, but strong, powerful and brave mountain horses.